Lens Replacement Surgery & Cataract Surgery (RLE - Refractive Lens Exchange, Monofocal, Trifocal & Multifocal Lens Implants )

 Day 5: Thursday – CHECK-UP & POSSIBLE DEPARTURE

-Today you will have a post-op consultation with your eye surgeon.
+Today you will have a post-op check-up with an Eye surgeon.
 You are free to fly home anytime from Thursday afternoon, but we recommend staying until Friday to keep this day relaxed and easy.
 Return transfers are included.

 Day 6: Friday – ANOTHER CHECK-UP IF NEEDED & DEPARTURE